MicrosoftLearning/MS-4006-Copilot-for-Microsoft-365-for-Administrators/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Manage_roles_and_role_groups.md

 9. Remain logged into LON-CL1 and the Microsoft 365 admin center as Holly Dickson.

-### ‎Task 2 - Assign an administrator role using a Security role group
+### ‎Task 2 - Assign an administrator role using a role group in the Microsoft 365 admin center

 In the prior task, you assigned an administrator role directly to a user's account in the Microsoft 365 admin center.
 In this task, you will create a Security role group, assign roles to it, and then assign the role group to a user in the Microsoft 365 admin center.